Burakegekocabay/Library-Management-System/README.md

 **Environment Variables:**  For **safely** store and access database connection details like host, username, and password — without hardcoding sensitive info.

 # 📦 Installation
 Alright, we know, sometimes software installations can be a little... intimidating.
 But don't worry!
 We've got **```4 different installation methods```** lined up just for you.
-Pick the one that suits you best and get started. 😊 Do not forget to checkout
+Pick the one that suits you best and get started. 😊
+You can reach files from [here](https://github.com/Burakegekocabay/Library-Management-System/releases)

 <b> 1) EXE+JAVA+JAVAFX </b>